Institute of Medicine Reports

 Joint Commission Resources

-The Institute for Healthcare Optimization’s approach to managing variability in healthcare delivery is the central theme of Joint Commission Resources’ second edition of the book: Managing Patient Flow in Hospitals: Strategies and Solutions.
+The Institute for Healthcare Optimization’s approach to managing variability in healthcare delivery is the central theme of Joint Commission Resources’ books: Optimizing Patient Flow: Advanced Strategies for Managing Variability to Enhance Access, Quality, and Safety and Managing Patient Flow in Hospitals: Strategies and Solutions

 Government Accountability Office